zapman449/firegraph/README.md

 server.py: works in a basic way.
 Throwing away all data, just keeping counts from the beacons currently.
 Lame, but it's a step in the right direction.

+Next ToDos:
+figure out data storage, snapshots, and how to present the data.
+No biggie. ;-)